 How BWF Supports Grateful Patient Fundraising

-For over 40 years, BWF has been a trusted fundraising partner for various healthcare organizations, including children’s hospitals, academic medical centers, health systems, and other providers.
+For over 40 years, BWF has been a trusted fundraising partner for various healthcare organizations, including children’s hospitals, academic medical centers, regional health systems, community hospitals, and other providers.

 BWF helps healthcare organizations navigate funding and staffing challenges with an experienced, equity-focused consulting mindset.
 Many of our team members are former heads of development, and all of our consultants regularly attend professional healthcare conferences to stay updated on the latest developments in the world of healthcare fundraising.